American Masters

-With cases in the US child welfare system, two parents attempt to prove to the courts that they deserve a second chance at a family.
+Tough Love chronicles the lives of two parents fighting to reunite with their children.
+With cases in the United States child welfare system, they attempt to prove to the courts and the system that they deserve a second chance to be a parent and have a family.

 Stephanie Wang-Breal has been producing and directing commercials, television shows, and documentaries for the past 10 years.
 She directed the award-winning feature-length documentary, Wo Ai Ni Mommy (I Love You, Mommy).
 The film was nominated for an Emmy, and was the recipient of a 2011 CINE Special Jury Award, as well as three Grand Jury Best… Show more